The Dirty White Spot By Ron Singer

-The dirty white spot was an irregular hexagon or heptagon about an inch-and-a-half in diameter, with jagged edges.
+The dirty white spot was an irregular hexagon or heptagon about an inch-and-a-half in diameter with jagged edges.
 It was located on the sidewalk directly in front of the door to my apartment building.
-I presume it had once been a facial tissue that fell from someone’s pocket as they reached for their keys or a glove.
-For three months, I watched as rain, snow and passing feet turned the tissue into the spot.
-If our super or anyone else had ever thought of picking it up, it was too late now.
+I presume that it had once been a facial tissue that fell from someone’s pocket as they reached for their keys or a glove.
+For three months I watched as rain, snow, and passing feet turned the tissue into ‘the dirty white spot’.
+If our building supervisor or anyone else had ever thought of picking it up, it was too late now.

 It also invaded the workplace.
 While I was writing a report, I would find myself fending it off, and if it got the better of me, I would fumble over the words.
 In the middle of a conversation with my supervisor, I would go blank and have to ask her to repeat herself.
-One day, at my wit’s end, I mentioned the spot over lunch, which consisted of a sandwich and a bottle of water at my desk, in the big, noisy office.
+One day at my wit’s end, I mentioned the dirty white spot to myself over lunch, which consisted of a sandwich and a bottle of water at my desk in the big, noisy office.

-“I just can’t seem to get that spot out of my mind,” I said, having already described it.
+“I just can’t seem to get that dirty white spot out of my mind,” I said, having already described it.

 “Oh?”
 I replied politely.
 “Why not?”

 I laughed.
 “That’s not a simple question.”